 The 4 common sources of unwanted chemical contamination

-In Ireland, there are four common sources of chemical contamination that can pollute the public drinking water supply.
-These range from agricultural and industrial runoff, to the use of lead pipes to take water from the mains supply into homes and workplaces, to by-products of the disinfection process resulting in new chemicals entering the supply.
+In the United Kingdom, there are four common sources of contamination that can pollute the public drinking water supply.
+These range from agricultural and industrial runoff, to fracking, to sewage disposal that results in compromised water quality in a large percentage of UK rivers.

 1. Agricultural runoff